curl/curl/tests/FILEFORMAT.md

     %repeat[100 x hello]%

+## Include file

+This instruction allows a test case to include another file.
+It is helpful to remember that the ordinary variables are expanded before the include happens so `%LOGDIR` and the others can be used in the include line.

+The file name cannot contain `%` as that letter is used to end the name for the include instruction:

+    %include filename%

 ## Conditional lines

 Lines in the test file can be made to appear conditionally on a specific